Curious Don

 • Accessibility: Well-marked paths, parking, and a visitor center

-A hot spring near Strokkur Geysir in Iceland, emitting steam and surrounded by mineral deposits.
+A hot spring near Strokkur Geyser in Iceland, emitting steam and surrounded by mineral deposits.

-A hot spring near Strokkur Geysir, bubbling with geothermal energy, surrounded by mineral deposits and the scent of sulfur.
+A hot spring near Strokkur Geyser, bubbling with geothermal energy, surrounded by mineral deposits and the scent of sulfur.

 Further down the trail, I encountered a more vigorous spring, continuously spurting water skyward and cloaked in thick steam.
 Upon closer inspection, I realized the spring’s rim wasn’t ordinary rock; it was actually layers upon layers of minerals deposited from millennia of mineral-rich waters solidifying and building up around the spring’s opening.
 My mind raced at the thought of geological timescales required to create such delicate yet rugged formations.